ryantd42/NY-Legislative-Git/2023/A7538A-2023/bill.md

  president of the senate and the speaker of the assembly a report regard- ing the program.
-Such report shall include, but shall not be limited to, the  number  and amount of grants provided, the number and amount of any grants denied, geographic distribution of such projects  and  any  other
+Such report shall include, but shall not be limited to, the  number  and amount of grants provided, the number and amount of any
- A. 7538  4
+ A. 7538--A  4

- information the corporation determines useful in evaluating the benefits of the program.
+ grants denied, geographic distribution of such projects  and  any  other information the corporation determines useful in evaluating the benefits of the program.
   § 2.
 This act shall take effect immediately.